Home Cost Solar Panel Maintenance Cost

 Solar panel cleaning prices

-It is recommended that you have your solar panels cleaned bi-annually.
-If your panels are easy to reach, then cleaning it yourself wouldn’t be a bad idea.
-However, if your panels are placed on a very high and steep roof, it’s best if you contact a professional so you don’t risk your safety.
+It is recommended that you have your solar panels cleaned biannually.
+If your panels are easy to reach, then cleaning them yourself wouldn’t be a bad idea.
+However, if your panels are placed on a very high and steep roof, it’s best to contact a professional to prevent you from any risk.

 How often and what should I use to clean my panels?

 You should clean and maintain your solar panels once or twice a year.
 As suggested, there are specially made tools for cleaning panels.
-Though you can just use plain old soapy water, a soft brush, squeegee, garden hose, and a microfiber cleaning cloth to clean it, you can also purchase a solar panel cleaning kit that contains all of the things above.
+Though you can just use plain old soapy water, a soft brush, a squeegee, a garden hose, and a microfiber cleaning cloth to clean it, you can also purchase a solar panel cleaning kit5 that contains all of the things above.

 Here are some useful steps on how to clean your solar panels if you decide to DIY: